-20 The production of neutrons by energetic proton beams depends on a number of parameters: beam energy, target material, target length, target diameter.
-Neutron erms production has been measured experimentally [3] and simulated using FLUKA[4] and MCNPX [5] codes.
-Figure 4 shows experimental data, simulation results, and inder a (linear) empirical relation of neutron production in the range 200 MeV to 1600 MeV.
-Table 1 shows neutron 2 production for various target materials in the energy range 8 600 MeV to 1000 MeV.
-Uranium targets produce about $\gtrsim 60\%$ to 90% more neutrons per proton than Pb or W, due Ξ higher A and neutrons produced in fission reactions.
-The be neutron energy spectrum from 600 MeV protons is lower than the spectra at 800 or 1000 MeV, which tends to improve the yield of thermalized neutrons at 600 MeV.
+The production of neutrons by energetic proton beams depends on a number of parameters: beam energy, target material, target length, target diameter.
+Neutron production has been measured experimentally [3] and simulated using FLUKA[4] and MCNPX [5] codes.
+Fig 4 shows experimental data, simulation results, and a (linear) empirical relation of neutron production in the range 200 MeV to 1600 MeV.
+Uranium targets produce about 60% to 90% more neutrons per proton than Pb or W, due to higher A and neutrons produced in fission reactions.
+The neutron energy spectrum from 600 MeV protons is lower than the spectra at 800 or 1000 MeV, which tends toimprove the yield of thermalized neutrons at 600 MeV.placed above tables.